DGM Racing: Car No. 90 history

 In 2013, the team attempted Bristol summer race with Martin Roy but he failed to qualify.

-In 2014, the team finally debuted NASCAR Xfinity Series with Martin Roy in six races, he make the field in five and only failed to qualify at Homestead-Miami Speedway.
+In 2014, the team finally debuted NASCAR Xfinity Series with Martin Roy in six races, he make the field in five and only failed to qualify at Homestead.

 In 2015, the team returned with Mario Gosselin and Martin Roy in a full-time schedule.
 Martin Roy was in the No. 92 for some races.
 The No. 90 team itself ran full schedule but only 18 races with DGM Racing and the ride was split with SS-Green Light Racing.

 In 2016, the No. 90 returned to the NASCAR Xfinity Series once again and is now almost full-time except for two races, one fielded once again by SS-Green Light Racing and the other one fielded by B. J. McLeod Motorsports.

 In 2017, the team returned full-time again but now only for 21 races with King, and the ride was split with Brandonbilt Motorsports that fielded the car in the other twelve.

 In 2018, the team split ride with Brandonbilt again.
 This time Brandonbilt only fielded the car for seven races while DGM fielded for 26 races.

 In 2019, DGM fielded the No. 90 full-time by themselves.
 Caesar Bacarella drove for the team for 3 races.
 At the 2019 U.S. Cellular 250, Dillon Bassett collided with a sweeper while attempting to enter pit road during one of the caution laps.
 At the 2019 Drive for the Cure 250 Alex Labbé would get the best finish in team history, finishing in sixth place.

 In 2020, Bacarella, Bassett, Alex Labbé, Ronnie Bassett Jr., Dexter Bean, Preston Pardus, B. J. McLeod and Donald Theetge split time in the split time in the No. 90.
 The No. 90 car earned one top 10 finish, with Labbé finishing in 8th at the 2020 Pennzoil 150.

 In 2021, Bacarella, Bean, Pardus, George Gorham Jr., McLeod, Kyle Sieg, Bassett Jr., Loris Hezemans and Spencer Boyd ran the No. 90.
 The highlight of the year was when Pardus qualified 37th in the Drive for the Cure 250 and finished seventh, the only top-ten of the year in the No. 90.

 In 2022, Labbé ran the No. 90 in the 2022 Beef.
 It's What's for Dinner.
 300 before switching over to the No. 36.
 The No. 90 would return to IRC with Mason Filippi.
 They failed to qualify in both attempts.